The Illusion of Thinking: Understanding the Strengths and Limitations of Reasoning Models via the Lens of Problem Complexity: Experiments Results

 \subsubsection{Three Regimes of Complexity}

-Motivated by the observations in Fig.~\ref{fig:math_motiv}, to systematically investigate the impact of problem complexity on reasoning behavior, we conducted experiments comparing \textbf{thinking} and \textbf{non-thinking} model pairs across our controlled puzzle environments.
-Our analysis focused on matched pairs of LLMs with identical model backbones, specifically \emph{Claude-3.7-Sonnet (w. vs. w/o thinking)} and \emph{DeepSeek (R1 vs. V3)}.
+Motivated by the observations in Fig.~\ref{fig:math_motiv}, to systematically investigate the impact of problem complexity on reasoning behavior, we conducted experiments comparing \textbf{thinking} (reasoning model with long CoT enabled by RL) and \textbf{non-thinking} (standard) model pairs across our controlled puzzle environments.
+Our analysis focus on matched pairs of LLMs with same model backbones, specifically \emph{Claude-3.7-Sonnet (w. vs. w/o thinking)} and \emph{DeepSeek (R1 vs. V3)}.
 In each puzzle, we vary the complexity by manipulating problem size $N$ (representing disk count, checker count, block count, or crossing elements).

-\looseness=-1 Fig.~\ref{fig:acc-regime} presents the accuracy of both model types as a function of problem complexity across all puzzle environments.
-Complementing this, Fig.~\ref{fig:passk-regime} shows the upper bound performance capabilities (pass@k) of these model pairs under equivalent inference token compute (averaged across all puzzles), extending earlier analyses from mathematical benchmarks (Fig.~\ref{fig:math_motiv}) to the controlled puzzle environments.
+\looseness=-1 Fig.~\ref{fig:passk-regime} shows the upper bound performance capabilities (pass@k) of these model pairs under equivalent inference token compute (averaged across all puzzles), extending earlier analyses from mathematical benchmarks (Fig.~\ref{fig:math_motiv}) to the controlled puzzle environments.
+Complementing this, Fig.~\ref{fig:acc-regime} presents the accuracy of both model types as a function of problem complexity across each puzzle environment.
 Results from both these figures demonstrate that, unlike observations from math, there exists \emph{three regimes} in the behavior of these models with respect to complexity.
-In the first regime where problem complexity is low, we observe that non-thinking models are capable to obtain performance comparable to, or even better than thinking models with more token-efficient inference.
+In the first regime where problem complexity is low, we observe that non-thinking models are capable of obtaining performance comparable to, or even better than thinking models with more token-efficient inference.
 In the second regime with medium complexity, the advantage of reasoning models capable of generating long chain-of-thought begin to manifest, and the performance gap between model pairs increases.
 The most interesting regime is the third regime where problem complexity is higher and the performance of both models have collapsed to zero.
 Results show that while thinking models delay this collapse, they also ultimately encounter the same fundamental limitations as their non-thinking counterparts.

+Additional results comparing the \emph{QwQ-32B} and \emph{Qwen2.5-32B} model pairs under the same thinking vs. non-thinking setup are provided in Appendix~\ref{sec:app-res}.